This article explains what Cheering is, how to Cheer on Twitch, and other useful information.

 Bit Emoticons can be used anywhere in a chat message by typing ”cheer” followed by a number, ex. cheer33 or cheer255.
 Cheering shows your support for the Partner just like subscriptions do, and as you Cheer in a channel, you earn Cheer Chat Badges for that channel so that your support is recognized.
 Your Cheer Chat Badge lasts indefinitely but will only appear in the channel where you earned it.
 While currently, Cheer Chat Badges represent the total number of Bits you have used to Cheer in that channel, broadcasters will be able to reset badges in the future.

 Cheering is now available to Twitch channels worldwide, so all Twitch partners regardless of where they live can enable Cheering on their channels.
-If you are a Twitch partner anywhere in the world, you can opt into Cheering in the Partner Setting tab on your dashboard.
+If you are an existing Twitch partner anywhere in the world, you can opt into Cheering in the Partner Setting tab on your dashboard, and if you are a new Partner, Cheering is on already.

 We are actively working on local payment methods and currencies to support global audiences, but currently Bits can only be purchased via Amazon payments.
 That means only viewers who are able to purchase via Amazon can Cheer, and international transaction fees may apply in addition to the price of Bits.